2023-Spring-UAF-CS202/2023-Spring-UAF-CS202.github.io/notes/loops.md

 ## Loops

-+ loops
+Loops based on evaluating on evaluating a boolean condition:
+* while loop
+* do-while loop
+* for loop

+Loops based on iterating over a collection:
+* for-each loop

+### while loop

-  - while loop has a condition that evaluates to true or false, the body runs if condition is true.
+A while loop has a condition that evaluates to true or false, the body runs if condition is true.
 The condition is evaluated *before* the body of the loop is run.
 This means the body of the loop might run zero times.

 ```
   while (condition) {
     // body of the loop